cosmos72/gomacro/fast_interpreter/README.md

 ## gomacro - A Go interpreter with Lisp-like macros

-The package `compiler` contains a faster reimplementation of gomacro core interpreter.
+The package `fast_interpreter` contains a faster reimplementation of gomacro core interpreter.

 To learn about gomacro, download, compile and use it, please refer to the original implementation [README.md](../README.md)